-1 2 3 Country Type of Law Description Russian Federation None reported.
+1 2 3 Country Type of Law Description Portugal EU Mutual Assistance Instruments and applicable domestic law.
+See footnote 3.
+Russian Federation None reported.
 Saint Kitts and Nevis Anti-Money Laundering Law.
 Allows for exchange of information in cases of tax evasion where this is triable on indictment, or is a hybrid offence, in the requesting jurisdiction.
 Saint Lucia Mutual Legal Assistance Law.
-Allows information to be obtained for Commonwealth countries in criminal tax matters.
+Allows information to be obtained for Commonwea countries in criminal tax matters.
 A dual criminality standard applies.
 Saint Vincent and the Grenadines Mutual Legal Assistance Law.
 Allows for assistance to be given to Commonwealth countries in criminal matters in relation to serious or indictable offences, including tax offences.
 There is also provision for cooperation with non-Commonwealth countries but this is subject to amendments to the regulations.
-Samoa International Judicial Co-operation.
-In connection with conduct related to fraud, misappropriation, concealment of proceeds of crime and tax evasion where some part of the offence was facilitated by a person or action in Samoa.
-Further, legislation on Mutual Legal Assistance in Criminal Matters, Money Laundering Prevention and Proceeds of Crime which will allow Samoa to obtain information for exchange of information purposes has been tabled in Parliament and should come into force this year.
+Samoa Mutual Legal Assistance Law.
+Allows information to be obtained for exchange of information purposes in criminal tax matters.
+A dual criminality standard applies.
 San Marino Anti-Money Laundering Law.
 Law implementing the Agreement between San Marino and the European Communities in relation to the EU Savings Directive.
 International Judicial Co-operation.
-All-crimes money laundering legislation which, subject to the principle of dual criminality, allows taxinformation to be exchanged where the predicate offence of money laundering is tax-related (e.g. tax fraud).
+All-crimes money laundering legislation which, subject to the principle of dual criminality, allows tax information to be exchanged where the predicate offence of money laundering is tax-related (e.g. tax fraud).
 See footnote 2.
 In the absence of a DTC information can be provided in criminal tax matters on the basis of letters of request, subject to a dual criminality requirement.
 Seychelles Mutual Legal Assistance Law.
 Anti-Money Laundering Law.
 Allows for exchange of information in criminal matters, which includes criminal matters relating to revenue (including taxation, customs duties or trade tax).
 The Act implements the Commonwealth scheme relating to mutual assistance in criminal matters within the Commonwealth and to other countries, where there is a bilateral mutual assistance treaty or to give effect to another treaty or as specified by regulation.
 New anti-money laundering legislation which will continue the all crimes provisions of existing legislation is under preparation.
 Predicate offences will include offences under tax laws which will be open to exchange of information under the Mutual Legal Assistance Law.
-Singapore None reported.
+Singapore Mutual Legal Assistance Law.
+Allows for provision of assistance in serious crimes, as defined by the United Nations Convention against Transnational Crime (UNTOC).
+Assistance is provided only to parties to the UNTOC.
 Slovak Republic EU Mutual Assistance Instruments and applicable domestic law.
 See footnote 3.
 South Africa None reported.